Examples of Work

 I created this bid scoring analysis after writing and submitting an RFP on behalf of a client.

-I used a competitive analysis model I had created earlier to predict a willing bid.
+I used a competitive analysis model I had created earlier to predict our bid score ±5% and a #1 or #2 position out of 10 vendors.

 We were surprised that we had not been invited to the short-list bidders meetings, or had been awarded the contract.